top of page

 DisCrit Informational Video

-This short video introduces DisCrit (Disability Critical Race Theory), a framework that explores how racism and ableism intersect to shape systems of power that marginalize disabled people of color.
+This short video, by CRDJ intern Mary Yoon, introduces DisCrit (Disability Critical Race Theory), a framework that explores how racism and ableism intersect to shape systems of power that marginalize disabled people of color.
 Grounded in disability studies and critical race theory, the video outlines DisCrit’s seven core tenets and how they guide efforts toward racial and disability justice.

 Play Video